lupyuen/lupyuen.github.io/src/tinyemu.md

 __MMIO__ means that NuttX will access VirtIO over __Memory-Mapped I/O__.
 (Instead of PCI)

-With these settings, VirtIO and OpenAMP will start OK on NuttX...
+With these settings, VirtIO and OpenAMP will start correctly on NuttX...

 ```bash
 $ temu nuttx.cfg